Romain-Octave Pelletier I: Studies in Europe and later career

 Pelletier spent almost two years touring Europe in 1871–1872.
 During that time he studied under George Cooper, William Thomas Best, and John Baptiste Calkin in London, Jacques-Nicolas Lemmens in Brussels, and with pianist Antoine François Marmontel and organist Louis Lebel in Paris.
 He notably performed works by Bach in the presence of Charles-Marie Widor at the Église Saint-Sulpice in 1872.
 He later sojourned to Europe again in 1900 in the company of organ builders Joseph-Claver Casavant and Samuel-Marie Casavant.

-After returning to Montreal in 1872, Pelletier resumed teaching and playing the organ at St James the lesser.
+After returning to Montreal in 1872, Pelletier resumed teaching and playing the organ at St James the Lesser.
 He taught solfège at the École normale Jacques-Cartier from 1876 to 1907.
 He served as interim president of the Académie de musique du Québec on several occasions (1884-5, 1894–5, 1902–4, 1909–10, and 1915–16) in addition to teaching at a number of religious schools in Montreal.
 He was once again appointed organist of St James Cathedral in 1887 (at the St-Joseph Chapel until the inauguration of the new cathedral on Dominion Square in 1894) and remained in that post until 1923.

-In 1904 Pelletier became one of the original music faculty members at McGill University, where he taught piano up into the latter years of his life.
+In 1904 Pelletier became one of the original music faculty members at McGill University, where he taught piano up till the latter years of his life.
 In 1919 he was awarded an honorary doctorate from the Université de Montréal.
 Among his many notable students during his long career are: Alcibiade Béique, Albertine Caron-Legris, Victoria Cartier, Claude Champagne, Édouard Clarke, Alexandre-M. Clerk, Jean Dansereau, Jean Deslauriers, Joseph-Daniel Dussault, J.-J. Gagnier, Henri Gagnon, Alfred La Liberté, Alfred Lamoureux, Alphonse Lavallée-Smith, Émery Lavigne, Ernest Lavigne, Antonio Létourneau, Clarence Lucas, Alfred Mignault, Albertine Morin-Labrecque, Joseph Piché, William Reed, Léon Ringuet, Amédée Tremblay, and Alice Vinette.